arm61/pylj/docs/source/ideal-gas-law.md

 The right-hand panel divides the measured pressure by the ideal one.
 At the lowest densities the ratio is a few per cent above one.
 The excess grows steeply with $N$, and at 100 particles the pressure is several times ideal: the particles take up a large fraction of the box, their repulsive cores push on each other, and the virial is large and positive.

-The pressure never falls below the ideal line.
+In these runs the pressure never falls below the ideal line.
 The Lennard-Jones well is attractive, and at low enough temperature the attraction wins at low density and pulls the pressure under the line.
 The temperature at which the two effects balance is where the second virial coefficient changes sign:

 ```{code-cell} python
 def second_virial(temperature):